udaykhemewar/android-best-practices/README.md

 ### Android SDK

 Place your [Android SDK](https://developer.android.com/sdk/installing/index.html?pkg=tools) somewhere in your home directory or some other application-independent location.
 Some distributions of IDEs include the SDK when installed, and may place it under the same directory as the IDE.
-This can be bad when you need to upgrade (or reinstall) the IDE, as you may lose your SDK installation, forcing a long and tedious redownload.
+This can be bad when you need to upgrade (or reinstall) the IDE, as you may lose your SDK installation, forcing a long and tedious re download.

 Also avoid putting the SDK in a system-level directory that might need root permissions, to avoid permissions issues.